-When it comes to location, the highest average paycheck ($62K annually) can be spotted in Charlotte, N.C.; Austin, Texas (approximately $50K), Colorado Springs, Colo. (about $45K), and Parkersburg, W.Va. (around $30K) are the next top-paying cities.
-The highest pay by state can be found in California, where salaries average out at $72K per year.
+When it comes to location, the highest average paycheck ($62K per year) can be spotted in Charlotte, N.C.; Austin, Texas ($51K), Colorado Springs, Colo. (around $45K), and Parkersburg, W.Va. (about $28K) are the next top-paying cities.
+By state, Hanger Prosthetics & Orthotics Incorporated pays its California employees the most; the pay rate there is approximately $72K annually.

 Years of Experience

-Those who have five to nine years of work experience see average salaries of $60K annually.
-When we consider tenure, a substantial portion of employees (41 percent) have been working for one to four years and make $40K per year on average.
+For those who claim five to nine years of work experience, pay on average amounts to $63K annually.
+When we consider tenure, a substantial portion of employees (46 percent) have been working for one to four years and make approximately $40K per year on average.

 Certifications and Degrees